Extreme Value Theory with Spectral Techniques: application to a simple attractor: A simple example: the generalized baker's map

 We now treat an example for which there are not apparently established results for the extreme value distributions.
-This example, the baker's map, is a prototype for uniformly hyperbolic transformations in more than one dimension, two in our case, and in order to study it with the transfer operator, we will introduce suitable anisotropic Banach spaces.
+This example, the generalized baker's map, from now on simply abbreviated as baker's map, is a prototype for uniformly hyperbolic transformations in more than one dimension, two in our case, and in order to study it with the transfer operator, we will introduce suitable anisotropic Banach spaces.
 Our original goal was to investigate directly larger classes of uniformly hyperbolic maps, including Anosov ones, but, as we said above, the generalizations do not seem straightforward; we will explain the reason later on.
 With the usual probabilistic approaches extreme value distributions have been obtained for the linear automorphisms of the torus in \cite{NF}. \\

 We will refer to the baker's transformation studied in Section 2.1 in \cite{DDHH}, but we will write it in a particular case in order to make the exposition more accessible.
 The baker's transformation $T(x_n, y_n)$ is defined on the unit square $X=[0,1]^2 \subset \mathbb{R}^2$ into itself by: